-The Regional Plan, Your Regional Future, has been prepared as a guide for regional land use and community development through 2035.
-Your Regional Future incorporates thirty-two individual vision statements among ten major Plan Components.
-The Vision for the Region assimilates the common visionary themes among these Plan Components and articulates the desires for the region shared by residents, community leaders, and business leaders.
+The UVLSRPC Regional Plan has been prepared as a guide for regional land use and community development through 2035.
+The Plan incorporates thirty-two individual vision statements among ten major Plan Components.
+The Vision for the Region compiles the common visionary themes among these Plan Components and articulates the desires for the region shared by residents, community leaders, and business leaders.